 Young kids don’t let us forget anything.
-My 4-year-old is really good at reminding me to eat, to exercise, to call people… just about anything I mention I need to do that day… at some point he will make sure I remember.
-He also helps me remember my self-care routine… and helps motivate me to strive to be more efficient with creating helpful habits, systems, and routines.
+My 4-year-old is really good at reminding me to eat, exercise, call people… just about anything I mention I need to do that day… at some point, he will make sure I remember.
+He also helps me remember my self-care routine and motivates me to strive to be more efficient in creating helpful habits, systems, and routines.

-Never underestimate the power of a hug and a “It’s ok, Mommy.
+Never underestimate the power of a hug and an “It’s ok, Mommy.
 You can do it, I know you can” comment from your Little when times get tough and you second guess everything.

 Being a work-at-home parent of small kids comes with reminders of so much to be thankful for.
 The opportunities you’re pursuing… the financial rewards of what you’re doing… the emotional rewards… all rolled into being the best version of you possible while you handle taking care of your family.
 It really is the best of both worlds, being a parent at home while also pursuing professional development.